seanmcquaid/seanmcquaid/README.md

 🖼️ My preferred JavaScript Rendering Library : React

-🛠 I'm currently building: Scaffolding templates for new Frontend projects using my stack
+🛠 I'm currently building: My own instructions files for AI tools like GitHub CoPilot and Cursor to have a better baseline standard for writing code for my projects

 📫 Best way to reach me: Email